 Torsion Bar Adjustment

-Both cars and trucks.
-They provide the suspension coil springs and leaf springs offer with the added benefit of ride height adjustability.
-They can be designed longitudinally of transversely.
-Weak torsion bars or worn anchors and bushings alter the vehicle's ride height, affecting stability and causing tire wear.
+Both cars and trucks have torsion bar suspensions.
+They provide the ride comfort and suspension of coil springs and leaf springs with the added benefit of ride height adjustability.
+They can be longitudinal or transverse.
+Weak torsion bars or worn anchors and bushings alter the vehicle's ride height, affecting stability and tire wear.

 A typical longitudinally designed torsion bar is a long steel bar fitted between the frame of the vehicle and one of the control arms.
 It may be the upper or lower control arm, usually the lower.
-Located at the frame end of the torsion bar is an adjuster or key.
-These are sometimes referred to as hex keys and are used to apply the twisting motion needed for vehicle suspension and adjustment.
-The left and right side are often different and not interchangeable.
+Turn the adjuster or key at the frame end of the torsion bar to adjust the height.
+These, sometimes called hex keys, apply the twisting motion needed for vehicle suspension and adjustment.
+The left and right sides are often different and not interchangeable.

-Take measurements before and after adjustments are performed.
+Take height measurements before and after adjustments.
 A good spot would be between the lower part of the fender and the top of the wheel rim.
-Measure the distance from the base of the bolts head to its mating surface as a reference point.
-Tightening this bolt turns the key that adds twist to the torsion bar.
-This extra torque will apply more force to the control arm, raising the vehicle to the desired height.
+Measure the distance from the base of the bolt head to its mating surface as a reference point.
+Tightening this bolt turns a key that twists the torsion bar.
+This extra torque applies more force to the control arm, raising the vehicle to the desired height.
 Check for TSBs or any special procedures before adjusting the height of a vehicle with torsion bars.